 Stage 5.
-Choosing the model of change and taking the first steps for its application
+Choosing the Change Model and Taking First Steps Toward Implementation

-Towards Change
+Moving Toward Change

-This unit deals with choosing the path of change for the school, on its route to fulfill the dreams of the leading team and members.
+This section deals with choosing the school’s path in order to realize the dreams as expressed by the school’s leadership team.

-Before we start dealing with the change process itself, let us remind ourselves that the proposed model's working principles, in all its educational-communal-managerial aspects, is in no way a simple or obvious process.
-Its complexity stems, among other things, from its multi-dimensional character (content and form; scope and depth of the issues it raises), and the many partners it involves, each with its unique nature, traits and qualities.
+Before addressing the change process itself, we should remember that the proposed model's working principles, with its multiple educational, administrative, and community-oriented aspects, is in no way simple or obvious.
+Its complexity stems, among other things, from its multi-dimensional character (content, form, scope, and depth of the issues it raises), and the many involved partners, each with their distinct nature, traits, and qualities.

-In addition, the task of extracting the school's distinctive character, and identifying its special nature is also big challenge for the school as an organization, both as a collective of individuals, and as a unified system.
-It is also a challenge for the local community and the school's environment.
+In addition, the task of identifying the school's unique traits and special nature is a major challenge for the school as an organization, for the individuals who make it up, for the local community, and in terms of the relationship with Israel.

-The change itself, at its best, should be visibly recognizable on various levels at the school – the school's vision, its pedagogy, the theme it deals with and the administrative aspects – a good change process should be well-planned and carefully fitted for the school.
-Planning ahead and choosing the right way to foster change is thus as important as the choice of values to focus on, or pedagogical methods to apply.
-It is as important to get everyone on board, to expand the circles of consultation, and to truly listen to the inputs of the partners along the way.
+In the best-case scenario, the change will be manifest on multiple levels: in the school's vision, pedagogy, curriculum, and organization.
+A change process should be well-planned and carefully adapted to the school.
+Planning and choosing the right way to foster change is as important as the choice of values to focus on, or the pedagogical methods to be applied.
+It is important to get everyone on board, to expand the circles of communication, and to truly listen to what the partners have to say throughout the process.

-Before we start: basic concepts and models for change
+Before We Start: Basic Concepts and Models for Change

-Planning the educational change process will be conducted through selecting a preexisting model for change, or as a combination of more than one model.
-The most important thing to pay attention to in selecting a preferred model for change, is that coherence is kept throughout the process, and that the model fits the school's ethos, as well to the substantial change it wants to undertake.
-The selected model should also fit the practical aspects, of applications of the school's vision.
-Building the annual spiral work plan, which we will deal with in detail below, will follow.
+Planning the educational change process involves selecting a preexisting model or a combination of several models.
+It is essential for the leaders that continuity be maintained throughout the process.
+The model must be adapted to the nature of the school and the change it wants to undertake.
+The selected model should be compatible with the practical aspects of implementing the school's vision.
+Choosing a model is a preliminary stage, to be done before developing the annual and multi-year spiral work plan, which will be discussed in great detail below.

 Change